 Some like the Buddha went through this phase of self-reflection and recentered life.

 But, here is a secret…

-- In our daily lives, we execute activities which are pleasure oriented.
+- In our daily lives, we execute activities that are pleasure-oriented.
 Watching a movie, seeing your favorite team play, indulging in that bowl of ice cream fall under this definition of pleasure-oriented activities.

-- Then, there are activities which are purpose-oriented: going to work, attending a parent-teacher meeting, shuttling your kids for their coaching sessions.
+- Then, there are activities that are purpose-oriented: going to work, attending a parent-teacher meeting, shuttling your kids for their coaching sessions.

-- There is a third type which has both pleasure and purpose in them – performing community service, helping someone in need, spending time with your loved ones.
+- There is a third type that has both pleasure and purpose in them – performing community service, helping someone in need, spending time with your loved ones.